-Make sure you have your CW or SSB or digital function key definitions set up the way you want, with at least 8 messages in the first 8 slots of whichever one you want to use, set up as outlined in Before the Contest.
+Make sure you have your CW or SSB or digital function key definitions set up the way you want, set up as outlined in Before the Contest.

 Now let's begin.
-There are several ways to make and log a contest QSO with N1MM Logger, depending on how much you want to automate the process.
+There are several ways to make and log a contest QSO with N1MM Logger+, depending on how much you want to automate the process.
 The details are the same for either phone or CW.
 The 4 main ways you can use the stored messages are listed here in ascending order of speed and convenience.

-1. One key at a time - press a function key when you want to send the associated message.
+- 1. One key at a time press a function key when you want to send the associated message.
 Use the <Space> bar to move your cursor.
 When you have everything filled in, press <Enter>, and the QSO will be logged.
-Done this way, a typical Run (CQ) QSO would look like this:

-- 1. F1 (CQ) - 2.
+Done this way, a typical Run (CQ) QSO would look like this: - 1.
+F1 (CQ) - 2.
 Station answers copy call in callsign box - 3.
 Say his callsign (phone) or press F5 to send it (CW) - 4.
 Press F2 to send the exchange (either a stored voice message or CW) - 5.
-Press <Space> to move the cursor to the exchange field - Type in the received exchange Press F3 to send your acknowledgment - 8.
+Press <Space> to move the cursor to the exchange field - 6.
+Type in the received exchange - 7.
+Press F3 to send your acknowledgment - 8.
 Press <Enter> to log the QSO

 2. Semi-CT Style - CT was the DOS logging program that pretty much started all this.
-It used the following convention to save keystrokes.
+It used the following convention to save keystrokes: